slok/algs4-mvn-repo/README.md

       <version>1.0</version>
     </dependency>

-Alteratively to use dependencies without packages use the following dependencies.
+Alternatively to use dependencies without packages use the following dependencies.

 	<dependency>
 	  <groupId>org.coursera.algs4.algs4</groupId>